aesalazar/kaxaml/readme.md

 |:--:|
 | *Tag Edit Auto Matching Feature added in this Fork* |

-This is a fork of the orginal project that has been upgraded to .net 9.
-It seems the original project has gone quiet so I am maintaining this here.
+The big movtivation for this fork was the fact that the orginal project has been quiet for so many years.
+I did not want to see if wither away as it is such a fantastic application - kudos to the  devs who put all of that effort into it.

+First thing I did was upgrade to .NET 9.
+While at it, I took the liberty of performing significant code cleanup and modernization.
+I also fixed several annoying little bugs and added features I have always wished for.
+No real roadmap to speak of, just fixing and adding things as they come up.

 Note that this no longer supports Silverlight so if that is something you need, stick with the original.

-This is a fantasic project that are find very useful for my XAML work - kudos to the original devs.
-I have taken the liberty of performing significant code cleanup and modernization as well as adding features I have always wished for.
-No real roadmap to speak of, just fixing and adding things as they come up.
 I welcome any feedback.

 # Changelog

+## 9.3.3 - Fix another new document bug and more code cleanup
+- Fixed another temp folder exception when launched from start menu
+- Addressed TODO to remove p-invoke to get starting folder path
+- Addressed TODO to eliminate non-type-safe equals in xml parser

 ## 9.3.2 – Tab UX Refinement
 - Added `CTRL+F4` as an alternative to `CTRL+W` for closing tabs